aplteam/Latest/README.md

 By default all changes made on the last day the code was changed are listed.

-Imagine you left a project half-baked because of a change of priorities.
+Imagine you left a project half-baked because of a change of priorities or whatever.
 When you come back after a day or a week or a month you might or might not be able to continue where you left depending on your memory.

+There is a Dyalog user command that does something similar.
+However, it takes timestamps into account, meaning that it is helpless when it comes to scripts as they do not have a timestamp.

 ## Installation

-The contents of the ZIP files needs to go in any of the folders that Dyalog APL scans for user commands.
+The contents of the ZIP files needs to go into any of the folders that Dyalog APL scans for user commands.

 For example, under Windows a folder `MyUCMDs` will be created in `%USERPROFILE%\Documents` when Dyalog is installed, and that is a good place for putting the `Latest\` folder and the related file `latest_uc.dyalog`.

 However, note that under Linux and Mac-OS no such folder will be created, although it will be scanned for user commands in case it exists.
+It needs to go into your home folder.

 ## Overview